-Following on from last week’s post on Bill and Susan, we explore what happens next in their story.
+Following on from last week’s post on Susan and Bill, we explore what happens next in their story.
+In particular, we’ll look at the risks of being in the “Danger Zone“.

-Susan, Sales Director: “Those Deep-Relationship-NPS results were incredibly revealing and more than a little scary.
+Susan, Sales Director: “Those Customer Relationship Quality (CRQ) results were incredibly revealing and more than a little scary.
 Very few of our large accounts are Ambassadors and our biggest account is an Opponent.
 If we can’t find a way out of the ‘Danger Zone’ Bill and I won’t be working here in 12 months time.”

 Bill, Marketing Director: “Deep-Insight have helped us figure out our Net Promoter Score (NPS®).
 It’s negative.
 Very negative.
 At least we know from our Deep-Insight assessment exactly WHAT the problems are, and HOW to tackle them.
 If we don’t, Susan will be out of a job in 12 months time.”